2023 BYU Cougars baseball team

-The 2023 BYU Cougars baseball team represents Brigham Young University during the 2023 NCAA Division I baseball season.
-Trent Pratt acts as the new head coach of the BYU Cougars baseball team after taking over the interim duties last season.
+The 2023 BYU Cougars baseball team represented Brigham Young University during the 2023 NCAA Division I baseball season.
+Trent Pratt acted as the new head coach of the BYU Cougars baseball team after taking over the interim duties the prior season.

-The Cougars are competing as members of the WCC for the final season, as they'll join the Big 12 Conference for 2023.
+The Cougars were competing as members of the WCC for the final season, as they later joined the Big 12 Conference for 2024.
 The Cougars enter the 2023 WCC season picked to finish third.
 They return 21 players from 2022.